Local SEO in Belgium: dominate the search results in your region

 • Belgian business directories such as goudengids.be or inforegio.be

-• Sponsoring local initiatives or sports clubs
+• Sponsorship of local initiatives or sports clubs

 4. Leveraging AI & structured data for local visibility